evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Extended_Range/_index.md

 ## Exterior

 You can choose between 6 different paint colors when ordering this model.
+Additionally, you can choose between 3 wheels with sizes from 18 to 22 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [tailgate](../../../../technology/doors/#split-tailgate) where the gate falls down.
-The tailgate is electric powered.

 There is only one roof for this model.